Skip to Content

 Water Bath Canning

-1. Sterilize jars to prevent contamination.
+1. Sterilize jars in boiling water to prevent contamination

 Pressure Canning